robiningelbrecht/statistics-for-strava/docs/troubleshooting/strava-authorization.md

-When you encounter an error related to the `client_id`, it usually means that the client ID provided in your `.env` file is incorrect, or you did not restart your Docker container after updating the `.env` file.
+When you encounter an error related to the `client_id`, it usually means that the client ID provided in your `.env` file is incorrect, or you did not recreate your Docker container after updating the `.env` file.
 Make sure that you have done both of these steps correctly.

 ```json